 A new report provides an update of this research, highlighting studies suggesting that parenting brain changes happen in all primary caregivers – including fathers and non-biological parents in addition to biological mothers – in response to the caregiving role.
 Having an effective caregiver present, regardless of degree of biological relation to the child, benefits a child’s well-being.

 These findings have critical implications for the 2Gen field, as the transition to parenting is a sensitive period that provides a unique opportunity to support children and the adults in their lives together.
 The recent research highlighted in this report present an immense opportunity to leverage the neural plasticity during early life and the transition to parenthood to effect changes that can improve outcomes for parents and children alike.
 Two-generation approaches that directly target adult mental health, including prior trauma, to cultivate well-being and enhance parent-child relationships may be especially powerful, and programming traditionally designed for mothers can work and be adapted for other types of caregivers.

 There is a real opportunity to think bigger about how policy can support all caregivers, regardless of sex or biologic relationship to the child: Advocating for policy and programming inclusive of all caregivers would help improve outcomes for caregivers and children alike.
-Read the report and check out the policy and practice recommendations below, and tune into the brief video interview below with Drs.
+Read the report, check out the below policy and practice recommendations, and tune into the brief video interview below with Drs.
 Kim and Watamura.

 Recommendations for Policy

 - Expand who is considered as important caregivers beyond only mothers.
 For example, incentivize and support fathers and non-biologic parents to access social and mental health services designed to improve caregiving outcomes and to engage in caregiving.